Benohene/pb_majestic_cloding/README.md

 15. Suggested Name: Suggest a name by combining "user" with the project's name, like "user-pb-majestic-cloding."
 16. For the "Select AWS Access Type," choose Programmatic Access.
 17. Select the group to add your new user to, which should be "group-pb-majestic-cloding."
-18. Tags are not mandatory, but you should select it to proceed to the user review page.
+18. Tags are not mandatory, but you should select them to proceed to the user review page.
 19. Click Create User when you're finished.
 20. You should see a button to Download a .csv file; click it to save a copy on your system.
 21. It's important to note that once you leave this page, you won't be able to return to download it again, so be sure to do it immediately.